ppy/osu-wiki/wiki/Glossary/en.md

 ### Skinner

-A skinner refers to the osu!user who releases downloadable skins on the [forums](/wiki/forums).
+A skinner refers to the user who releases downloadable skins on the [forums](/wiki/forums).

 ### Sliderbreak